Gaussian random graphs and Ramsey numbers: Preliminaries

-A random variable $X$ is called \textit{subgaussian} if there exists a positive number $\sigma^2$ such that The smallest such constant $\sigma^2$ is called the \textit{variance proxy}.
+} The smallest such constant $\sigma^2$ is called the \textit{variance proxy}.
 The paper \cite{BMA24} shows that the optimal variance proxy of a truncated Gaussian is at most the variance of the corresponding Gaussian.

 Subgaussian random variables possess many useful properties, and here we will survey only those which we will need in the paper.
 For a more thorough treatment, we suggest to consult Vershynin's book \cite{Ver18}.
 A basic observation, which follows directly from the definition, is that if $X_1, \dots, X_k$ are independent subgaussians with variance proxies $\sigma_1^2, \dots, \sigma_k^2$, then $X_1+\dots+X_k$ is also subgaussian with variance proxy $\sigma_1^2+\dots+\sigma_k^2$.
 The most important property of subgaussians will be the following bound on the exponential moments of their squares.